LelleAnd/ops/Doc/BuildInstructions.md

 #### Windows ####
 Building with CMake on Windows currently requires Visual Studio.

-Start a *MSBuild* command prompt, change to "OPS_DIR" and run the *run-cmake.bat* file.
+Start a *MSBuild* command prompt, change to "OPS_DIR" and run the *run-cmake.bat* file for 32-bit binaries and *run-cmake-x64.bat* for 64-bit binaries.

 This will first perform a bootstrap step to generate some needed source code and then build both 'debug' and 'optimized' builds.
-The intermediate result is placed in subdirectories 'build.bootstrap', 'build.debug' and 'build.opt'.
+The intermediate result is by default placed in subdirectories 'build.bootstrap', 'build.debug' and 'build.opt' (for 64-bit builds with -x64 added to the subdirectory names).
+The subdirectories used can be changed by defining some symbols before running the bat-file.

 #### CMake result ####
 The install result will be in the subdirectory 'deploy' with the following structure: